-This question gives employees the freedom to discuss practically any problem they encounter.
+This question gives employees the freedom to discuss any problems or blockers they encountered.
 These could be issues with office equipment, a problematic manager, or noisy and disrespectful colleagues.
 Generally, you should know going into the meeting whether you’ll be offering the position or not.
 But this question can provide valuable context that it's worth taking into account.

-So, while this can just be a yes/no question, you won’t get much out of it if you leave it at that.
+So, while this can just be a yes/no question, you won’t get much out of it if you leave your probation review questions at that.
 It’s worth having the employee tell you what they think your expectations are.
 That way, you can achieve a shared understanding with successful hires.
 This is vital for you better understand what went wrong with those who were unsuccessful.